-The Seminars will be held monthly, on the third Thursday of each month.
+The Seminars are held monthly, on the third Thursday of each month.
 Attendance is available to all Australian Epigenetics Alliance members – please join AEpiA for free or check your membership here.

 A Zoom link will be sent out with calendar invites to all our members.